+

 Bio Ed Online: The Science of Global Atmospheric Change: People and Climate

-The impact that climate and climate change have on humans is explored in this lesson plan.
+The impact that climate and climate change have on humans is explored in this instructional activity.
 Students learn about climate zones, and factors that affect climate, e.g., proximity to the ocean and greenhouse gases.
-The lesson plan and...
+The...

 Pamela Seed